iCVTEAM/DASNet/README.md

 ```

 ## Citation
-- If you find this work is helpful, please cite our paper
+- If you find this work helpful, please cite our paper
 ```
 @inproceedings{zhao2020DASNet,
   title={Is depth really necessary for salient object detection?},